Shared-Reality-Lab/IMAGE-server/preprocessors/openstreetmap/Readme.md

 }'

 ```
-In this case, 47.620452, and -122.348793 are latitude and longitude on the OpenStreet Map.
+In this case, 49.8974309 and -97.2033944 are latitude and longitude on the OpenStreetMap.